Shaaali/identity-apps/docs/guides/user-management/manage-users/user-accounts/README.md

 An **Asgardeo User** is a user managed by Asgardeo, who can access the Asgardeo console and develop or manage applications in the organization.
 Both the owner and collaborator are Asgardeo users.

-## How to choose user accounts
+## Comparing User Accounts

-The following table gives you a comparison on what are user types available in Asgardeo and what are the capabilities they have.
+The following table compares the different user account types available in Asgardeo.

 Based on your requirements, you can choose user types and create them via [Asgardeo Console](https://console.asgardeo.io).

 <br>